-At this time of year I don’t often want fancy food.
-I crave simple, nourishing things to help combat the January blues – and this dish is just that.
+At this time of year I crave simple, nourishing things to help combat the January blues – and this sausage and lentil casserole is just that.
 It’s straightforward comfort food and a great winter warmer; the benefit of cooking it all in one pot means minimal washing up, too.
-The fresh herbs really lift all the flavours, so don’t skimp on them.
+The fresh sage lends a beautiful earthy freshness that really lift all the flavours.

 Ingredients (serves 4):

 – 1 large onion, roughly chopped

 – 3 cloves garlic, finely chopped

 – 2 sticks celery, topped, tailed and roughly chopped

 – 2 carrots, peeled and roughly chopped

 – ½ tsp cinnamon